Steel Thunder

 Steel Thunder is a 1988 video game published by Accolade.
 Designed by Tom Loughry, it is labeled an "American Battle Tank Simulation" on the title screen.

 Gameplay

-Steel Thunder is a game in which modern armored combat is simulated.
+Steel Thunder is a game in which modern armored warfare is simulated.

 Reception

 Wyatt Lee reviewed the game for Computer Gaming World, and stated that "Accolade has: 1) paved the way for future tank simulations, 2) proven that the company is serious about developing more than action games, and 3) published a challenging game all in one bold stroke."